-This policy is approved by the SPAC Board.
-This document will be reviewed every two years by the Principal.
+This document will be reviewed and approved by the Principal every two years.
 All workers should be given a reasonable opportunity to express their views and contribute to the development of this document and be advised of the outcome.

 Line managers are responsible for: